qgis/QGIS-Documentation/user_guide/server/index.rst

 cartographic rules in SLD/SE as a configuration language, both for the server configuration and for the user-defined cartographic rules.

-Moreover, the QGIS Server project provides the “Publish to Web” plugin, a plugin for QGIS desktop which exports the current layers and symbology as a web project for QGIS Server (containing cartographic visualization rules expressed in SLD).
+Moreover, the QGIS Server project provides the 'Publish to Web' plugin, a plugin for QGIS desktop which exports the current layers and symbology as a web project for QGIS Server (containing cartographic visualization rules expressed in SLD).